Emotions flood back for Kvitova as she reaches quarterfinals - WHIZ News

 Kvitova’s two Grand Slam titles were won on the green grass of Wimbledon in 2011 and ‘14.

 Success has so far eluded the former second-ranked player on Roland Garros’ red clay.
-Her only semifinal in western Paris was in 2012, and since then she’d reached the fourth round just once prior to this tournament, and that was five years ago.
+Since her semifinal here eight years ago, she’d reached the fourth round just once prior to this tournament, and that was five years ago.

 Kvitova had a first chance to close out the match serving at 5-2, but Zhang broke and then held.

-“She served very well, played very aggressive,” Kvitova said.
-“It’s great, it was a nice battle today.”

-Her next opponent, Laura Siegemund, meanwhile, endured sub-standard snacks in a 7-5, 6-2 win against Paula Badosa.
+Her next opponent, Laura Siegemund, meanwhile, endured sub-standard snacks in beating Paula Badosa 7-5, 6-2.

 “I have to have a word with my physio,” Siegemund said, emphasising her disappointment with an expletive.